encoredev/encore/docs/how-to/firebase-auth.md

 Encore makes it really easy to integrate with Firebase Authentication on the backend.

+For all the code and instructions of how to clone and run this example locally, see the [Firebase Auth Example](https://github.com/encoredev/examples/tree/main/firebase-auth) in our examples repo.

 ## Set up auth handler

 First, install two modules: